 While not all tour guides have stories of their own ghostly encounters, many do.
 So if you’re interested in some spooky stories along with your education, make sure to ask for a tour guide that has a story or two to tell!
 And of course, like the other plantations of New Orleans, you’ll enjoy a wealth of information about how the house was built, the lives of its occupants and the lives of the enslaved.

-Exploring these plantations was a way to step back in time, and taking at least one plantation tour in New Orleans Plantation Country is a must when visiting the area.
+Exploring the plantations of New Orleans was a way to step back in time, and taking at least one plantation tour in New Orleans Plantation Country is a must when visiting the area.
 The slave trade built not just the plantations but in many ways, built the city of New Orleans itself.

 And remembering that is a way to honour the slaves’ sacrifices and their contributions to the state of Louisiana, as well as to remind ourselves that we should never be content to enjoy privilege and comfort that comes at the expense of another human being.